DrupalizeMe/drupal7-psdtotheme-series/presentations/slides/02-pattern-libraries.md

 Your web site is a collection of repeated components / patterns.

-Note: although the RENDERED COMPONENT which appear on your site may LOOK unique, their underlying PURPOSE is probably described by a PATTERN which is used on other sites as well.
+Note: Although the RENDERED COMPONENT which appears on your site may LOOK unique, their underlying PURPOSE is probably described by a PATTERN which is used on other sites as well.
 For example: a list of things with pictures.
 That will show up all over the place.
 But how we format / decorate / display the list will change a little bit between different web sites.

 ---------------------------------------
 ## [pea.rs](http://pea.rs/)